karlstav/cava/README.md

 ### No bars in terminal

-Nost likley issue [#399](https://github.com/karlstav/cava/issues/399).
+Most likley issue [#399](https://github.com/karlstav/cava/issues/399).
 Locale settings need to be set correctly in order for cava to work.

 ### Visualizer reacts to microphone instead of output